 She thought it was a certainty that her promise would not be enough; that he would argue and bargain some more.
 But there must have been something in the quality of her reply, because he was no longer impassive.
 For the briefest moment, she saw unadulterated wanting.
 The raw emotion was as affecting as it was brief.

-"I swear on my life that if you help us, the Ministry will rescind your life sentence."
+"I swear on my life that if you help us from this point, the Ministry will rescind your sentence."

 "We need to go!"
 Harry yelled.